Prine Law Group | Experienced Trial Lawyers

 When Testifying Can Harm Your Defense

 Once you begin testifying, you give the prosecution full access to everything you have said.
+Under Georgia law, if you take the stand, you may be examined and cross-examined like any other witness.
 That includes past interviews, written statements, and even comments made online.
 They will challenge your words and your memory.
 In courtrooms like those in Bibb County, how you respond matters just as much as what you say.

 Defense teams in Macon use this knowledge carefully because: One badly timed reaction or contradiction can become the very thing that tips the jury against you, even if the evidence was otherwise in your favor.